 Monday & Tuesday: CLOSED

-Florence Arts Centre has one full-time and one part-time member of staff who support our dedicated team of volunteers, without whom we would not be able to operate.
+Florence Arts Centre has one full-time member of staff supported by our dedicated team of volunteers, without whom we would not be able to operate.
 Volunteers are integral to Florence’s vision of an arts centre which is run by and for the local community, bringing art, film and live events to this rural location.
 Volunteers can gain a wealth of experience in all areas, from the paintmaking process and technical assistance for live events to ticketing, front-of-house, café and bar.
 We are always encouraging new volunteers so visit out Volunteering page to find out more about how you can get involved.